 The average Chinese KTV is a hybrid between a nightclub (lots of lights and girls in miniskirts walking everywhere) and a motel (because of the fact that you rent a room for singing a specific number of hours).

-The KTV’s rooms are equipped with a big television where you can see the musical videos and words of the songs, a couple of microphones, a small table and some couches.
+The KTV’s rooms are equipped with a big television where you can see the music videos and words of the songs, a couple of microphones, a small table and some couches.

 Although it has been documented that sex in the KTV may happen – see the book Red Lights: The Lives of Sex Workers in Postsocialist China by Prof. Zheng for the crude details, – these rooms are not the equivalent of a bedroom where the customers have sex with the workers.

 Many customers are happy to feed their egos by having a couple of girls around, drink with them and spank their ass from time to time.
 However, the ones interested in having a sexual rapport with the hostesses will reach a “personal agreement” with them and meet up again outside the KTV.

 The interesting fact is that, even if KTV is spread all around China, as a foreigner is not so easy to come across to their real function.
 I’ve been to a couple of KTV myself and I never had a girl overtly approaching me.
 I guess that you have to ask.